-St Ethelbert's Catholic Primary School and Nursery will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
-See section 7 for more information.
+• Garlinge Primary School and Nursery will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+Please see section 7 for more information.